raspberrypilearning/see-like-a-bat/worksheet.md

 ## Adding flying leads to the vibration motor.

 The chances are that the vibration motor you have purchased (or scavenged) will have a pair of very short leads running from it.
 So the first thing you need to do is to attach some longer leads.
-This is easiest carried out by using a soldering iron, although you may get away with twisting the wires together and securing them with lots of insulating tape.
+This is usually easiest to carry out using a soldering iron, although you may get away with twisting the wires together and securing them with lots of insulating tape.

 1. Take your vibration motor and secure it in place.

 	![vibration motor](images/vibration_motor.png)

-1. Use the tip of your soldering iron to heat up the ends of the leads, coming from the soldering iron and then apply a little solder to both leads, so they become coated in the solder.
+1. Use the tip of your soldering iron to heat up the ends of the leads, and then apply a little solder to both leads, so they become coated in the solder.
 This is known as tinning.

 	![vibration motor](images/vibration_motor2.png)